eshe-huli/spreadsheet/specs/spec.rst

    :width: 674
    :height: 447

 We've built the user interface (you'll get access right before the project starts)—your task is to design and build the spreadsheet engine based on the spec below.
+The point of this project is to see how well you can own a feature, from the problem description all the way to the fiddly details.

 .. contents::